How to Visit Garni Temple and Symphony of Stones by Bus

 Taking the Yerevan to Garni Bus

-Two buses go from Yerevan directly to the village of Garni: numbers 266 and 284.
+Two buses, numbers 266 and 284, go directly from Yerevan to the village of Garni.
 They both depart from Gai Bus Station at this exact location.

 Which one to visit first: Garni Temple or the Symphony of Stones?

 The two sites are not thematically connected in any way.
-People usually pair them for a visit because of their proximity.
-You can visit either site first.
+People usually pair them for a visit because of their proximity, not cultural relations.
+This means you can visit either site first.

 Symphony of Stones